 The Patricia M. Quill Collection includes material pertaining to Saint Vincent’s Hospital School of Nursing and to Ms. Quill's experience as a founding member and eventual president of the New York State Coalition of Nurse Practitioners (NYSCONP).

 1946-1958 (Linear Feet: .5.
 Collection Not Scanned)

 This small collection contains materials from Aline Jeannette (Vier) Shrum's early professional career as a nurse, 1946-1958.
 Ms. Shrum worked principally at sites overseas from her native London: South Africa and Brazil.
 Official documents and correspondence record her trajectory and assignments, including immunization and health certification records, tax documents from the authorities in South Africa, and rules for nurses (promulgated by the General Nursing Council for England and Wales in 1924 and 1931).
-A number of publications from Guy's Hospital, London, give history, news, and medical information for the Hospital's nurse graduates.
-Of particular interest is a photograph album showing native African patients at Grey's Hospital, Pietermaritzburg, in the province of Natal, South Africa.
+A number of publications from Guy's Hospital, London, give history, news, and medical information for the hospital's nurse graduates.
+Of particular interest is a photograph album showing African patients at Grey's Hospital, Pietermaritzburg, in the province of Natal, South Africa.
 The Shrum Collection also includes four metal boxes outfitted for travel; three of these contain medical supplies and equipment, not yet inventoried.